libcurl supports a wide variety of HTTP authentication schemes.

 That's all you need.
 This will make libcurl switch on its default authentication method for this transfer: HTTP Basic.

-A client doesn't itself decide that it wants to send an authenticated
+A client does not itself decide that it wants to send an authenticated

 request.
 It is something the server requires.
 When the server has a resource